yaxue1123/minesweeper/README.md

 ## Author

-* *Yaxue Guo* independently designed the UI, developed complete functions and tested the game.
-All codes were started from scratch.
+* *Yaxue Guo* independently designed UI, developed functions and tested the game.
+All codes started from scratch.

 ## Acknowledgement